99 Incredible Tools Every DIYer Should Know About

 Sandusky Steel Freestanding Garage Cabinet

 Garages provide essential storage space, but when your nice and organized garage gets cluttered and out of control, then what?
 Then this!
 A modular, freestanding jumbo garage cabinet that’ll get you back on the right foot.And It’s a bargain!
 This cabinet was originally $456 and now it’s on sale for $346.
 It’s time to get organized again.
-Check out these 15 things you should never store in your garage.

 A continuity tester can be great for DIYers looking to ensure safety when working with anything electrical.
 It can be used for small household needs or even while on a job site.
 Continuity testing determines if an open, shorted or closed circuit exists in an appliance or electronic device.
 Here’s how to use one.